-“Bug fixes and improvements” is the release-note equivalent of “we’re excited to announce”.
-It signals you shipped, but it teaches nothing — and your power users who actually read these notes start skipping them.
-The good ones name the feature, name the fix, link to the docs, and admit what broke.
-These 12 prompts force that shape.
-For longer-form writeups, pair with release notes drafting.
+“Bug fixes and improvements” is the release-note equivalent of “we’re excited to announce.”
+It tells people you shipped, but it teaches them nothing, and the power users who actually read these notes start skipping the column.
+Good notes name the feature, name the fix, link the docs, and admit what broke.
+The 12 prompts below force that shape.
+For longer-form writeups, pair them with release notes drafting.

 Best for